 Digital advertising for small businesses is everywhere.
 Whenever you scroll through Facebook, search for something on Google or visit a website, you’re likely to see adverts.

-All the major social media platforms offer advertising options, and there are also things like Google Adwords and website banners to consider.
+All the major social media platforms offer advertising options, and there are also options like Google Adwords and website banners to consider.
 But does digital advertising for small businesses actually work?

 I’ve taken a look at some of the stats, as well as the benefits and potential problems of digital advertising, to help you decide if this type of advertising is right for your small business.